 - The gang fight in Episode 4, where after getting a Paper Cut, Tamahome does this: *bleeds; glares; kicks ass*

-- Black Cat's Train Hartnet recieves one of these in the first volume from an old friend from Chronos.
+- Black Cat's Train Hartnet receives one of these in the first volume from an old friend from Chronos.
 It doesn't seem to do much except piss him off.

 - Happens quite often in One Piece.

-- Bleach does this all the time, as seen in the picture.
+- Bleach does this all the time.
 The attack that caused that cut was probably powerful enough to destroy a building.

-- The season 1 Final Battle from Sengoku Basara has Nobunaga inflict a shallow cut on Yukimura's cheek... with his cape.
+- The Season 1 Final Battle from the Sengoku Basara anime has Nobunaga inflict a shallow cut on Yukimura's cheek...with his cape.

 - Pride does this to Lieutenant Hawkeye in Fullmetal Alchemist using his shadows.

-- In Fairy Tail Scarlet and Knightwalker does this to themselves and it becomes a plot point later.
+- In Fairy Tail Scarlet and Knightwalker do this to each other and it becomes a plot point later.